 Most often when we donate money to charities, we do it in the form of a direct contribution.
 Typically, someone knocks on your door or solicits you through the phone.
 Sometimes, we give a little by leaving our change at the cash register or even by attending a fundraiser of some sort.

-Charitable gifting with affordable whole life insurance is much different.
+Charitable gifting with life insurance is much different.
 The most attractive advantage using life insurance is that it allows one to make a much larger gift to a charity.

 When using life insurance for charitable gifting, it is important to consider different strategies and the different tax benefits.
 I offer three ways in which to help charities with gifts of life insurance: